 Normal project closure templates

-You may use a normal project closure template when the project is finished within the expected timeframe.
-Every stage — including project planning, executing, and monitoring — is completed without any major issues.
+You may use a normal project closure template when finishing the project within the expected timeframe.
+Team members complete every stage — including project planning, executing, and monitoring — without any major issues.
 Moreover, the deliverables meet the goals and objectives of the project.

 Premature project closure template

 A premature project closure template is filled out ahead of schedule.
-TIt’s used when team members may use it when meeting the projected project goals earlier than planned.
-Generally, you would reference this unexpected completion speed will be referenced on the template, which is useful for future projects.
+Team members may use it when meeting the projected project goals earlier than planned.
+Generally, you would reference this unexpected completion speed on the template, which is useful for future projects.
 For example, with this knowledge, teams know to adjust timelines when completing similar projects in the future.

 Perpetual project closure template

-A perpetual project closure is one that repeatedly gets delayed or changed due to changes in the project.
-For example, a team might complete the project late because certain team members were unavailable, or they might change aspects of the project scope because the client made new requests demands.
-You meet objectives are eventually met and complete a project closure template completed, just but it happens past the expected deadline.
+A perpetual project closure is one that’s repeatedly delayed or changed due to pivots in the project.
+For example, a team might complete the project late because certain team members were unavailable, or they might change aspects of the project scope because the client made new requests.
+You meet objectives eventually and complete a project closure template, just past the expected deadline.